tanoconsulting/euts/README.md

 2. downloading and setting up the desired version of eZP and creating the database with the stock schema definition.
 At this point, the testsuite of the bundle in question can be executed.

-Step 1 can be omitted when the tests are run on a server which already has php/mysql installed, such as a CI environment.
+Step 1 can be omitted when the tests are run on a server which already has php/mysql installed, such as a CI environment (only Ubuntu/Debian are supported in that case).

+Not (yet) supported:
+- running tests on PostgreSQL instead of Mysql: this is a work in progress
+- running tests which require eZ to be set up with Redis or Memcached: this is a work in progress; see the FAQ later for details
+- running browser-based tests: this has not yet been tested

 Requirements
 ------------